Letztes Update: 20. Mai 2025

-This article delves into the pathfinding algorithms used by Google in its applications.
-It explores whether Google uses a proprietary algorithm, how they manage real-time data changes, and the efficiency of their solutions compared to others like A* or Dijkstra's.
-Additionally, it discusses the scalability of Google's pathfinding solutions given their vast data processing needs.
+The article explores the pathfinding algorithms used by Google, focusing on their application in Maps and Search.
+It discusses whether Google uses a proprietary algorithm, how they manage real-time data changes, and the efficiency and scalability of their solutions compared to other algorithms like A* or Dijkstra's.

 Hello everyone,